Architeuthis-Flux/JumperlessV5/docs/index.md

 V5 is a significant redesign of the original [Jumperless](https://github.com/Architeuthis-Flux/Jumperless).
 Having a few hundred people out there using Jumperlesses, sharing ideas, and [writing their](https://github.com/nilclass/jlctl) [own apps](https://github.com/nilclass/jumperlab) gave us a long enough list of things to improve and upgrade.
 Now that the fundamentals are battle-tested, Jumperless V5 can add some even crazier new stuff like an ungodly number (451) of LEDs, a built-in rotary encoder/switch, daisy chain headers, individually programmable power rails, and an isolated, always-on probing system.

-This isn't just bolting on a bunch of new features, in fact they're all about getting a circuit from your brain into hardware with minimal friction.

 ![hero-1](https://github.com/user-attachments/assets/f06a0391-deb9-48fe-b2fc-8d83a38082f8)

-These additions may seem minor, but they fundamentally change how using a Jumperless *feels*.
+This isn't just bolting on a bunch of new features you'll never use.
+The Prime Directive of V5 is to make getting a circuit from your brain into hardware completely frictionless, and once it's there, make understanding what's going on as simple as looking at it.
+The additions may seem minor, but they fundamentally change how using a Jumperless *feels*.
 It's intuitive enough that it quickly just becomes "part of your brain" in the same way your computer does.
 And it's easy to forget this isn't how prototyping stuff on a breadboard has always been.

 ## Computer Optional